talhadar1/NBBs_extension_morphing_sequence_using_cross_domain_correspondence/README.md

-# Neural Best-Buddies in PyTorch
+# morphing sequence cross-domain correspondence in PyTorch

 This is our PyTorch implementation for the NBB's Extension :  morphing sequence between images using cross-domain correspondence paper.

-This extention code to the NBB's algorithm was written by [Tal Hadar]  , [Matan Richker], [Jonatan Hadas] (https://kfiraberman.github.io/) and supported by [Mingyi Shi](https://rubbly.cn/).
+This extention code to the NBB's algorithm was written by [Tal Hadar]  , [Matan Richker], [Jonatan Hadas]

 **NBB's Extension :  morphing sequence between images using cross-domain correspondence: [Project](http://fve.bfa.edu.cn/recap/nbbs/) |  [Paper](https://arxiv.org/pdf/1805.04140.pdf)**